noobaa/noobaa-core/docs/design/s3select.md

 In docker build, these repositories are fetched and node-gyp uses the sources for compilation.

-Only necessary boost submodules are fetched.
+Only necessary Boost submodules are fetched.

 All repositories are checkout to a specific commit/tag so updates won’t affect us directly.

 When updates are needed, the checkout command needs to be updated to a new commit/tag.

+Parquet is not build by default.

 4. Native build